kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(b\) Each rotor assembly must be designed as prescribed in this section and must function safely for the critical flight load and operating conditions.
 A design assessment must be performed, including a detailed failure analysis to identify all failures that will prevent continued safe flight or safe landing, and must identify the means to minimize the likelihood of their occurrence.

-\(c\) The rotor structure must be designed to withstand the following loads prescribed in §§29.337 through 29.341 and 29.351:
+\(c\) The rotor structure must be designed to withstand the following loads prescribed in §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.337   Limit maneuvering load factor.|§29.337]] through 29.341 and 29.351:

 \(1\) Critical flight loads.